 “Nah.
 We don’t need it.
 Nothing wrong with the farms, nothing wrong with the ranches: we don’t need it.”

 “You’re not a fan of all this new fangled technology, then?”

 “Oh, technology is okay, but the monorail’s a waste of money.
 What do we need it for?
 It’s just Lord Sway’s penis extension”

 Virt interjected, “Ooh, let me guess… you’re a rancher, right?”

 Mac grunted, a slight nod of pride subdued by his obvious dislike for the fancy dressed conman.

 Virt considered speaking his mind about his general experiences of solid-skulled ranchers, and decided silence was the wiser choice.
 He rapped on the cell door again, “Do you know who I am?!”, he shouted, imperiously.
-The two inch thick steel door did not appear particularly impressed by this statement.
+The two inch thick steel door seemed unmoved by his societal standing, impressive or otherwise.

 The five of them settled back into a tense, reticent quiet.
 Escape was clearly impractical, and reasoning with the guard was more likely to lead to a beating than freedom.

 Bernard stirred, an agitated look to his brow.
 He began pacing back and forth in the grubby confines of the cell, muttering to himself, “Something to remember, something to remember”.